elixirschool/elixirschool/en/lessons/basics/basics.md

 Installation instructions for each OS can be found on elixir-lang.org in the [Installing Elixir](http://elixir-lang.org/install.html) guide.

-After Elixir is installed, you can easily confirm the installed version.
+After Elixir is installed, you can easily find the installed version.

     % elixir -v
     Erlang/OTP {{ site.erlang.OTP }} [erts-{{ site.erlang.erts }}] [source] [64-bit] [smp:4:4] [ds:4:4:10] [async-threads:10] [hipe] [kernel-poll:false] [dtrace]